 Roller slides bearings are comprised of a moving carriage atop a stationary base.
 The action is similar to that of traditional ball bearings, differing only in bearing shape – cylindrical versus spherical.
 For criss-cross mounts, the angle is set at 90° for optimum efficiency.
 The bearing raceways are 'V-grooved', with one on each of the carriage and base – an end cap provides an absolute limit to the movement of the carriage.
 Lightweight aluminum is preferred for the carriage, hardened steel for base and end cap.

-More exotic platforms incorporate stackable slides and/or double carriages, to allow linear movement through more than one axis.
-As with all linear bearings, the contact patch is linear rather than a single point – this allows heavier loads and decreases erosion.
+More exotic linear motion slides incorporate stack-able slides and/or double carriages, to allow linear movement through more than one axis.
+As with all linear slide bearings, the contact patch is linear rather than a single point – this allows heavier loads and decreases erosion.
 Roller slides bearings are noted for their endurance and ability to maintain good performance characteristics even in challenging environments, such as those that include airborne contaminants.
 However, they are not considered self-cleaning.

 Rolling-element bearings are quite rigid and require hardened or stainless steel raceways.
-These bearings require seals and lubrication, and are not appropriate for use in environments that include exposure to airborne contaminants.
+These linear slide bearings require seals and lubrication, and are not appropriate for use in environments that include exposure to airborne contaminants.

-These bearings are typically crafted from stainless steel, cast-iron, or hardened aluminum.
+These linear motion slides are typically crafted from stainless steel, cast-iron, or hardened aluminum.
 Dovetail slides derive their name from the 'V-shaped' channels on the bearing's carriage and base – this channel architecture guides the carriage's linear movement, allowing free movement along that axis.
 A 'dovetail table' is created when a platform is attached to the carriage, and this configuration allows for enhanced load-bearing performance.